CatalystXL Privacy Policy

 Because we designed the Platform to be content- and data-agnostic, our Customers are empowered to provide us with any kind of Personal Data in the Service Data.

-In addition to Service Data, we collect contact details, professional details such as title and name of company, information about the browsers and devices individuals use to interact with us, information about an individual’s interactions with CatalystXL or our partners, and payment information.
+In addition to Service Data, we collect contact details, professional details such as title and name of company, information about the browsers and devices and individuals use to interact with us, information about an individual’s interactions with CatalystXL or our partners, and payment information.

 We obtain much of this data directly from the relevant individuals, including in some cases with the technology described in the “Cookies and Automated Data Collection” section further below.
 We also obtain Personal Data directly from our current or prospective Customers and from other third-party sources such as resellers, distributors, list vendors and marketing companies, as well as from publicly available sources such as prospective Customer websites and third-party sites like LinkedIn.